jtaveira/LoggerService/readme.md

 This can be done either directly in the browser's console or hardcoded.
 There are many commands available, and all of them can be seen simply by opening up the console and typing: 'logger.'.
 This will show all methods avaible.
 Anyway, here is a list with a simple definition (logger.):

-  * """javascript silentMode()""" : Turns the mode to silent
+  * “””javascript silentMode() “”” : Turns the mode to silent
   * noisyMode() : Turns the mode to noisy
   * setLoggerBufferLimit(limit) : Changes the ammount of logs to save in memory
   * switchLogType(logType) : Changes the logType to logType if it exists